Medically reviewed by Drugs.com. Last updated on Jan 3, 2022.

 - Drink plenty of fluid during your altitude exposure.

 If you develop early signs of altitude sickness, you can keep from getting worse if you immediately stop ascending or if you descend.

 Mild symptoms of altitude adjustment, such as headache, can be prevented or at least limited by taking ibuprofen.

-If you have experienced high-altitude illness in the past and are planning to again go to high altitude, you may want to discuss with your doctor the option of taking a prescription drug.
-The ones used are acetazolamide (Diamox, generic versions) and the corticosteroid medicine dexamethasone (Decadron, generic versions).
-Acetazolamide can cause frequent urination and a metallic taste in the mouth.
-These drugs do not prevent serious forms of altitude sickness.
+If you have experienced high-altitude illness in the past and are planning to again go to high altitude, you should get a prescription for acetazolamide (Diamox, generic versions) to take with you.
+All the measures noted above are most important, but you may want to start taking the drug as you reach higher altitudes.
+Acetazolamide can cause frequent urination, tingling in the fingers and toes and a metallic taste in the mouth.

 If you previously have developed HAPE, you may receive the oral drug nifedipine (Procardia), the inhaled drug salmeterol (Serevent), or both medicines for a future rise to altitude.
 These medications may stabilize the blood-flow pattern in your lungs.